blazestudios23/python-api/README.md

 ## Description

-This was created in as a test project which will implement the same framework to return data on website security to other webpages.
+This was created in as a test project which will implement the same framework to return data on a web server securely to other webpages.

 ## Implementation

 This project is implemented using Flask, and is a REST API for a store.